- User Since

 Pretty sure that's not a bug... if you want to freeze-frame at your cut point, use hard cut (shift K).
 Soft cut followed by a cross is used to cross with moving pictures.

-In fact, in the description of the command (over over it), it does say "independent of selection or locked state of strips" so I guess this is intentional.
+In fact, in the description of the command (hover over it), it does say "independent of selection or locked state of strips" so I guess this is intentional.

 Confirmed with master hash d2f4900.
 Also positioning cursor over clip 2 and removing gaps also moves clip 3 - basically locking has no effect on the remove gaps command.